 It is reasonable, in the context of mitigation sequencing, to create some flexibility in dealing with small, low-functioning wetlands in some cases.
-The exemption language in Appendix A offers an approach that includes appropriate safeguards and science-based limitations that minimalize risk to wetland resources.
-It is limited to those wetlands where the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region22 is applicable.
+The exemption language in Appendix A, Sample Wetland Regulations, offers an approach that includes appropriate safeguards and science-based limitations that minimize risk to wetland resources.
+It is limited to those wetlands where the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region38 (U.S. Army Corps of Engineers, 2010) is applicable.

-Impacts to small wetlands are NOT exempt from the requirement to provide compensatory mitigation for those impacts.
+Impacts to small wetlands are NOT exempt from the requirement to provide compensatory mitigation-regardless of the wetlands' size, location, or category.

-It is our experience that wetlands, in general, are less common in areas covered by the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region23 Wetlands in this geographic region, regardless of size, play an outsized role due to their rarity in the landscape.
-An exemption based on size or functions is not appropriate.
+It is our experience that wetlands, in general, are less common in areas covered by the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region39 (U.S. Army Corps of Engineers, 2008).
+Wetlands in this geographic region, regardless of size, play an outsized role due to their rarity in the landscape.
+An exemption based on size or functions is not appropriate in this region.

-If a mitigation bank or in-lieu fee program is available in your area (see page 24 for additional information on programmatic mitigation), these mitigation alternatives can help prevent a net loss of wetland function and area from impacts to small wetlands in your jurisdiction.
+If a mitigation bank or in-lieu fee program is available in your area, these mitigation alternatives can help prevent a net loss of wetland function and area in the watershed from impacts to small wetlands in your jurisdiction (see page 27 for additional information on these programmatic mitigation alternatives).